 224 S Melville St, Philadelphia, PA 19139

-For the Tria Taproom located at 2005 Walnut Street, David Whipple used the building’s historic fabric of exposed bricks and windows to create a unique feel.
+For the Tria Taproom located at 2005 Walnut Street, Whipple used the building’s historic fabric of exposed bricks and windows to create a unique feel.
 The Pennsylvania architects used blackened steel and white Carrera marble at the bar.
-The bar in Rittenhouse Square is unique, though: Tria Taproom takes the word “taproom” literally; there’s not a bottle in the building.
+The bar in Rittenhouse Square is unique because Tria Taproom takes the word “taproom” literally; there’s not a bottle in the building.
 Nearly two dozen draft beers, a dozen draft wines, four draft cocktails, two draft ciders, and a draft kombucha make up the beverage list.
 Tria Taproom was named Philadelphia magazine’s “Best of Philly” Beer Bar in 2014 and consistently earns a spot on Draft Magazine’s “America’s 100 Best Beer Bars.”

 Harman Deutsch Architecture

 Based In the Poplar neighborhood, Harman Deutsch Ohler (HDO) Architecture was founded in 1999 by Brett Harman and Craig Deutsch.
 HDO has a team of skilled professionals who offer construction administration, code consultation, site development, interior renovations, and new construction for mixed-use buildings, restaurants, hotels, retail space, office buildings, multi-family housing, and private residences.
 The firm’s designs are found across Philadelphia, including locations in Liberty Square, Chestnut Street, the Manayunk neighborhood, Delmar Street, the Spring Arts neighborhood, and Catherine Street.
 HDO’s work has also been featured in Philly Voice, The Philadelphia Inquirer, and Curbed Philly.